oliver-butterley/ma2-2024/pages/part5.md

 \iint_{R} f \ dx dy = \sum_{j=0}^{m-1} \sum_{k=0}^{n-1} c_{jk} (x_{j+1}-x_{j})(y_{k+1}-y_{k}).
 $$

+This should remind you of Riemann sums from Analysis I.
 Observe that the value of the integral is independent of the partition, as long as the function is constant on each sub-rectangle.
 In this sense the integral is well-defined (not dependent on the choice of partition used to calculate it).

 ::: theorem {#thm:props-integral }